Lukaa98/PerScholas-Projects/HTML & CSS & JavaScript project/README.md

 * Project completed during Per Scholas training.
-<h4 align="center">Technologies used to create this application.
+<h4>Technologies used to create this application.

 * <h3>Spring as a backend
 * Thymeleaf as a frontend